ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 The `Cache-Control` and `Vary` headers look correct.
 The request is handled by a custom controller and the `Surrogate-Key` only contains the default `ez-all` value.
-This isn't a problem as long as the controller does not return values from any Content in the [[= product_name =]] Repository.
+This isn't a problem as long as the controller does not return values from any Content in the [[= product_name =]] repository.
 If it does, the controller should also add the corresponding IDs to such objects in that header.

 The `Set-Cookie` here may cause the problem.
 A ESI fragment should never set a cookie because: